lilzeta/bash_utilities/README.md

 There are lots of comments inline, expect using this to take some work,
 I'm just starting instructions for these

+# ETC

 `scripts/recode_webp_gif`
-Demuxes animated webp into frames (requires webp lib) Overlays / assembles frames into complete state (this shiz was hard)
+Demuxes animated webp into frames (requires webp lib)
+Overlays / assembles frames into complete state (this shiz was hard)
 Upscale (optional)
 Recode to GIF
+Dir-refs are hard coded cause it's easier to use imo

 `scripts/darc.js`
 Javascript to go dark mode in many sites (useful for particular places) ...WIP  copy/paste/dev-tools